Darrell Henderson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Matchup vs. Baltimore

-- Against the Ravens, Henderson's zero rushing yards in his single career matchup are 39.5 fewer than his over/under in Sunday's game.
+- Henderson's zero rushing yards in his one career matchup against the Ravens are 39.5 fewer yards than his over/under in Sunday's game.

 - Henderson did not have a touchdown run in that outing against the Ravens.

-- In terms of defending against the run, the Ravens are first in the league, conceding 85.6 yards per game.
+- The Ravens have the NFL's best defense against the run, surrendering 85.6 yards per game.

-- The Ravens have given up 12 rushing touchdowns, seventh in the league.
+- This season the Ravens have given up 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- In last week's matchup with the Vikings, Henderson ran for 17 yards on one carry (averaging 17 yards per attempt).
+- In last week's contest against the Vikings, Henderson carried the ball one time for 17 yards (17 yards per carry).

-- Henderson has 40 yards on seven carries (13.3 ypg) over his last three outings.
+- Henderson has run for 40 yards on seven carries (13.3 yards per game) over his last three outings.

 Henderson's Los Angeles Teammates